jcu-eresearch/plone-user-doc/source/getting-started.rst

      .. ifconfig:: 'self-registration' in metadata['project']['auth']

-        You may self-register for an account; see :ref:`registering`.
+        You may also self-register for an account; see :ref:`registering`.

 .. ifconfig:: len(metadata['project']['auth']) > 1